 Fig. 3.
-A) Agarose gel electrophoresis of RNAs extracted from leaves of SPFMV sufferer (Lane P) and the recovery plants (Lanes F1 and F2) of “Miyazakibeni”.
+A) Agarose gel electrophoresis of RNAs extracted from leaves of SPFMV sufferer (Lane P) and the recovered plants (Lanes F1 and F2) of “Miyazakibeni”.
 Lane M: 100 base ladder marker; B) Agarose gel electrophoresis of DNA fragments amplified from RNAs using RT-PCR with primer C1: GGACAAGCCCCATCAAATG and primer C2: CTGGAATGGTTGCGGGTTGC.
 The arrowhead indicates SPFMV-specific fragment.
-Lane M: 100 base ladder marker; Lane N: negative control (neither DNA nor RNA presents in the reaction mixture); Lane P: positive control (DNA amplified from RNAs of sufferer of SPFMV leaves of “Miyazakibeni”; Lanes F1, F2: DNAs amplified from RNAs of leaves of the recovery plants of “Miyazakibeni”
+Lane M: 100 base ladder marker; Lane N: negative control (neither DNA nor RNA presents in the reaction mixture); Lane P: positive control (DNA amplified from RNAs of sufferer of SPFMV leaves of “Miyazakibeni”; Lanes F1, F2: DNAs amplified from RNAs of leaves of the recovered plants of “Miyazakibeni”

 Nagata et al.[12] reported that RT-PCR method could be used to detect the nucleotide sequence of SPFMV-S and –O, which were bought from Takara chemicals (Takara, Japan).
-In this study, we practiced the method of RT-PCR on the recovery plants from shoot apex culture of the sufferer of SPFMV, “Miyazakibeni”, apopular variety in southern Japan.
-Up to now, two seasons of cultivation of the recovery plants were needed for detecting SPFMV presence in the field by observing the surface of the tubers.
-From today, the RT-PCR method described in this study has provided a rapid and precise method to detect virus-free recovery plants within a day, meaning that you do not need to cultivate the candidate virus-free plants for two seasons to detect if the virus is removed or not.
+In this study, we practiced the method of RT-PCR on the recovered plants from shoot apex culture of the sufferer of SPFMV, “Miyazakibeni”, apopular variety in southern Japan.
+Up to now, two seasons of cultivation of the recovered plants were needed for detecting SPFMV presence in the field by observing the surface of the tubers.
+From today, the RT-PCR method described in this study has provided a rapid and precise method to detect virus-free recovered plants within a day, meaning that you do not need to cultivate the candidate virus-free plants for two seasons to detect if the virus is removed or not.
 It was somewhat exciting for farmers because it is available for agricultural production.
 Our results agreed with that of Nagata [12] that SPFMV-S and –O could be checked efficiently using the primers based on the nucleotide sequence of SPFMV-S and –O. However, as indicated by Usugi et al. [11], that there must be different strains of SPFMV in the field, the universal primers for detecting SPFMV strains should be developed as much haste as possible.
 In addition, using the same method established in this study, it is expected that the RT-PCR method could be spread in usage in other virus species which nucleotide sequence is known, and other vegetatively reproductive plants.

 Recently, some new technologies have been developed for elimination of virus diseases in sweet potato, as well as shoot apex culture [14].
 Cuellar et al. [19] using the transformation of an SPFMV-resistant sweet potato variety with the double-stranded RNA (dsRNA)-specific class 1 RNA endoribonuclease III (RNA3) of SPCSV broke down resistance to SPFMV, leading to high accumulation of SPFMV antigen and severe disease symptoms similar to the synergism in plants co-infected with SPCSV and SPFMV.
 Anyway, either molecular or tissue culture biotechnology is needed for elimination of virus in sweet potato, and essential to be expanded to real agricultural production In particular, an efficient, simple and practical system of virus-free seedling supply system is urgent for Africa area with the meaning not only in food supply stability but also in the peace security [6].